dotlang/language/README.md

 ## ToDo
 - Add native concurrency and communication tools (green thread, channels, spinlock, STM, mutex) and async i/o,
-- Introduce caching of function output
-- Build, versioning, packaging and distribution
+- Build, dependency management, versioning, packaging and distribution
-- Dependency definition and management
-- Plugin system to load/unload libraries at runtime
+- Plugin system to load/unload libraries at runtime without need to re-compile
 - Debugger and plugins for Editors
-- Atomic operations, mutex and other locking features.
-- Testing facilities
+- Testing and profiling features
-- Define a notation to access a location inside a binary and sizeof function
-- Actor/Message passing helpers for concurrency.
-- Helper functions to work with binary (memcpy, memmove, ...)
-- Details of inline assembly flags and their values (OS, CPU, ...)
 - Distributed processing: Moving code to another machine and running there (Actor model + channel)
 - Define notation to write low-level (Assembly or IR) code in a function body and also force inline.
-- Function to get dynamic type of a tuple variable
-- Add notation for axioms and related operators like `=>` to protocol to be able to define semantics of a protocol.
+- Add notation for axioms and related operators like `=>` to protocol tuples to be able to define semantics of a protocol.
 - Vet to format code based on the standard (indentation, spacing, brace placement, warning about namings, ...).
-And force it before compilation.
 - Compiler will detect local variable updates which are not escape and optimize them to use mutable variable (for example for numerical calculations which happens only inside a function).
 - Channels are the main tool for concurrency and coordination.
-- Protocol/type-class/concepts
-- Provide ability to update used libraries without need to re-compile main application
+- Provide ability to update used libraries without need to re-compile main application.